DaniFabi24/UPC_PyGame/README.md

     ```bash
     ./run_game.sh
     ```
+    The script will:
-    After launching, the script will first print "Starting game (main.py)..." and start the FastAPI server and Pygame visualizer in the background.
-It will then pause for 8 seconds to allow the server sufficient time to initialize.
+    - Start the FastAPI server and Pygame visualizer in the background.

-3.  **Enter the number of agents:**
-    You will be prompted with the message "How many agents do you want to start? ".
-Enter the desired number of agents and press Enter.

-4.  **Agent startup:**
-    The script will then proceed to start the specified number of `dummy_agent.py` instances in the background.
-Each agent will connect to the running game server.
+    - Wait a few seconds for the server to initialize.
+    - Automatically detect all Python files in the `agents/` directory.
+    - Start each detected agent as a separate process.

-5.  **Termination:**
+3.  **Termination:**
     The script will wait for the `main.py` process (server and visualizer) to finish before the `run_game.sh` script itself terminates.
 You can typically close the visualizer window to end the entire simulation.

 ### Running the Simulation step by step

-This method allows for more control over the startup process and is useful for debugging or when you want to start agents individually.
+If you want more control, you can also start the components manually:

 1.  **Start the Server and Visualizer:**
-    Open a terminal in the project root (where `main.py` is located) and run the main script:
+    Open a terminal in the project root and run:
     ```bash
     python main.py
     ```
     Wait for the console output indicating the server is running and the visualizer window to appear.
 The server runs in a background thread initiated by `main.py`, and the visualizer runs in the main thread.

 2.  **Run Agent(s):**
-    *After* the server and visualizer are running, open one or more *separate* terminal windows (ensure the virtual environment is activated in each).
-In each terminal, navigate to the project root and run the dummy agent script:
+    In one or more *separate* terminal windows, run any agent script from the `agents/` directory:
     ```bash
+    python agents/agent1.py
-    python dummy_agent.py
+    python agents/agent2.py
     ```
-    Each execution of this command will connect a new agent/player to the already running game server.
-You can run this command multiple times to add more agents.
+    Each execution will connect a new agent/player to the running game server.

 ## Agent Control (`dummy_agent.py`)